The Marquette University Police Department was commissioned on May 1, 2015, after

 Public safety officers

-Public safety officers are responsible for preventing and suppressing crime, protecting life and property, and preserving peace throughout the Marquette community.
+Public Safety officers are responsible for protecting the Marquette community and